Thomas1B/Micropython-BME280-Sensor/README.md

 # Micropython BME280 Module

-This is a module the BME280 temperature, pressure and humiditiy, to be used with micropython on the Pi Pico.
+This is a module is for the BME280 temperature, pressure and humiditiy sensor, to be used with micropython on the Pi Pico.<br>
+It can read the temperature, barometric pressure, and relative humidity, also calculates the the altitude from the pressure.

 ## Class Description